789ni812/imgdescriptor/ARCHITECTURE.md

   - Tournament bracket or list of battles
   - Score chart for all fighters
   - Dropdown/list to select and replay any completed battle
+  - Tournament controls for executing matches
+  - Completed tournament overview with fighter slideshow
 - When a user selects a battle, the app loads the corresponding JSON log from `public/tournaments/` and replays it in the UI.
 - After a replay, the user can select another battle or upload new fighters/arenas.
+- When a tournament is completed, users can view a fighter overview slideshow with images and slogans.

 ## Technical Notes
 - All battle logs are stored in a portable, human-readable JSON format for easy sharing and debugging.